musevlt/mpdaf/doc/spectrum.rst

 Spectrum object
 ***************

-A Spectrum object contains a 1D data array of flux values (a numpy array), and a `WaveCoord <mpdaf.obj.WaveCoord>` object that describes the wavelength scale of the spectrum.
-Optionally, an array of variances can be included for weighting the flux values and for computing the uncertainties of least-squares fits and other calculations.
-Array masking is used to ignore some of the pixel values in the calculations.
+Spectrum objects contain a 1D data array of flux values, and a `WaveCoord
+<mpdaf.obj.WaveCoord>` object that describes the wavelength scale of the
+spectrum.
+Optionally, an array of variances can also be provided to give the statistical uncertainties of the fluxes.
+These can be used for weighting the flux values and for computing the uncertainties of least-squares fits and other calculations.
+Finally a mask array is provided for indicating bad pixels.

-The data and variance arrays are stored in numpy masked arrays, so virtually all numpy and scipy functions can be applied to them.
+The fluxes and their variances are stored in numpy masked arrays, so virtually all numpy and scipy functions can be applied to them.

 .. ipython::
    :suppress: